rthurston1/Team01-Web-Application-Cherish/team/reports/nikolay-ostroukhov.md

 November 6, 2024

 - **Task**: Start work on the global navigation feature.
-- **Details**: Created a new branch for the global navigation feature issue.
+- **Details**: Created a new branch for the global navigation feature issue called `feature-buttons-component-niko`.
 Refactored the HTML and CSS to include the global navigation bar.
 Added the global navigation bar to the journal, summary, and check in pages.

 - **Links to Commits**:
   - [Commit 1](https://github.com/rthurston1/Team01-Web-Application-Cherish/commit/2fdd64e451c18812953543aa26c8d670850c697a)